 Mountain cabin taken by Wayne County, WV photographer Thomas Luther.
 There is no better photo to illustrate the harshness and beauty of mountain life.
 So many things near and dear to mountaineers are shown in this photo - family, farming, hunting, dogs, and even banjo picking (note the kid behind the barrel of the gun).
 From Doris Miller Papers, Marshall University Special Collections

-Doris “Dorie” Miller, a black mess attendant on the USS West Virginia when the Japanese attacked Pearl Harbor on December 7, 1941.
-While carrying out an order of loading the ship with weapons, Miller took over a machine gun aboard and was officially credited with downing two Japanese planes.
-He was honored as one of the first heroes of World War II, and given the Navy Cross by Admiral Chester Nimitz.
+*WWII honoring Pearl Harbor hero Dorie Miller, a black messman who was untrained in machine gun use due to rigid Naval segregation policies.
+Miller took over a machine gun aboard the USS West Virginia and was officially credited with downing two Japanese planes.
+He was honored as one of the first heroes of World War II, and six months after the attack was given the Navy Cross by Admiral Chester Nimitz.